 - Full end-to-end functional test or exercise: Test restoration of a business unit functional area

 - Comprehensive test or exercise: Test (offline) restoration for the entire organization

 - Integrated test or exercise: Test (online) restoration of some or all systems parallel to production

 At the conclusion of each test or exercise, notes from participants should be collected and a report generated.
 Contents of the report should include the specifics of the test or exercise (when, where, what, who, etc.), what was successful and what was not (what did we learn?), what changes and action items are recommended for future improvements.

-Identify and address skills gaps
+Identify and address skill gaps

 Testing and exercising response plans helps management identify areas (skills, experience, knowledge) where personnel deficiencies exist that may prevent the organization form reaching recovery time objectives in an actual disaster scenario.
 Addressing the skills gaps includes looking for opportunities to further train and educate internal staff and establish relationships with external vendors for support.
 External vendors and technology services providers should participate in recovery tests where applicable to achieve the most accurate results when measuring the capability to meet objectives.